 163. National Assembly to establish office of the Ombudsman

 of his or her functions, the Ombudsman and a deputy Ombudsman

 shall not be subject to the direction or control of any other

-person or authority but subject only to the Constitution and the law.
+person or authority but subject only to the Constitution and the

-subject to investigation by the Ombudsman shall accord such
+are subject to investigation by the Ombudsman shall accord such

 assistance as he or she may require for the protection of the

 independence, dignity and effectiveness of the Ombudsman in the